We are thrilled to welcome you to Norwich University, home of the Cadets and birthplace of ROTC.

 Key steps before arrival

-• Rook Arrival Day: All rooks must arrive by Rook Arrival Day.
-If you have questions, contact the Admissions Office at 802-485-2001 or email your admissions counselor.
+• Rook Arrival Day: All Rooks must report on Saturday, Aug.
+22, 2026.
+You cannot arrive late, and early arrivals must be approved!
+If you have questions, contact the Admissions Office or email your admissions counselor.

 • Start Ready: Complete all required administrative documents in the Student Portal by the deadline.
-Be truthful on your medical forms.
-You cannot start rook training without medical clearance, including a physical completed within six months of arrival and documented by your primary care physician.
+Be truthful on your medical release form.
+You cannot start Rook training without medical clearance, including a physical completed within six months of arrival and documented by your primary care physician on the Norwich University medical forms.

-• NU Living: Log in to the housing portal at norwich.starrezhousing.com/StarRezPortalX/ to complete your housing application and uniform measurements form.
+• NU Living: Log in to the NU Living Portal to complete your housing application.

-• Rook Packing List: Follow the rook packing list exactly.
-For questions, contact the Commandant's Office at commandant@norwich.edu or 802-485-2135.
+• Rook Packing List: Follow the Rook packing list exactly.
+For questions, contact the Commandant's Office.

 • Shipping: If you need to ship items, address packages as follows: